rbrtsmith/js-snippets/README.md

 ##IsPrime
 Utility function that takes an integer and returns true if it is a prime.

+##LoopOverObj
+Takes two arguments, an object and a callback function.
+Loops over each own property on the passed object and calls the callback function with each iteration passing in the objects key.

 ##Maximum
 Takes an array of numbers and returns the highest value.